rse/speechflow/README.md

   Purpose: **data flow tracing**<br/>
   Example: `trace(type: "audio")`<br/>

+  > This node allows you to trace the audio and text chunk flow through
+  > the **SpeechFlow** graph.
+It just passes through its chunks, but
+  > sends information about the chunks to the log.

   | Port    | Payload     |
   | ------- | ----------- |
   | input   | text, audio |